Statutory deadline · 31 May 2026

 The questions landlords actually ask.

-TenancyKit uses AI tooling to draft and structure your Information Sheet PDF and audit trail from your inputs.
-Cai Morgan, Director of Morgan and Co.
-Enterprise Limited, reviews each output before it's delivered.
-We don't claim we hand-write every PDF; we do claim every PDF is reviewed before it leaves us.
+Director-reviewed by Cai Morgan, Director of Morgan and Co.
+Enterprise Limited (registered in England).
+TenancyKit uses AI tooling to draft and structure your Renters Rights Act 2026 Information Sheet PDF and audit trail from your inputs; Cai reviews each output before it is delivered.
+We do not claim we hand-write every PDF; we do claim every PDF is reviewed before it leaves us.
 If anything looks wrong, you tell us, and we fix it before payment is taken.

 Directly on each tenant — not uploaded to any government portal.
 The landlord retains responsibility for service and for keeping a record.
 Local authorities investigate complaints from tenants who report non-receipt.
 Methods of service: by hand to the tenant; by post to the demised property; by email if the tenancy permits electronic service.
 TenancyKit produces the PDF and the audit trail; you serve it via your chosen method, and the audit trail backs you up if challenged.